shacron/carmel/README.md

 This project contains a basic, partial implementation of the C standard library.
 The intended use is for embedded targets and other low-overhead code.
 As such, it does not plan to support localization, time zones, math libraries, and other big-system things.
 The implemented functions are very basic and unoptimized.

+## Usage

+### Prerequisites

+This code has been tested to build with `make` and `clang` on macOS and Linux.

+### Building

+    make -j <num>

+Produce a static library, `carmel.a`.
+This static library is targeted to the host machine.
+This is useful for testing but not for cross-compilation to the intended target.

+To cross-compile, override the build options in `Makefile` The makefile includes many variables named `BLD_something` that expect to be overriden via the command line or environment.
+Use them to point to the target toolchain and define the necessary flags.

+    make -j 20 \
+        BLD_TARGET_CC=/path/to/cc \
+        BLD_TARGET_AR=/path/to/llvm-ar \
+        BLD_TARGET_CFLAGS="-target arm-linux-none -march=armv7 -mfloat-abi=hard"

+Other overrideable options can control the build output.
+See the makefile for details.

+    make install

+Installing copies the C standard headers as well as a copy of the static library (renamed to libc.a) to the install destination.
+These can be controlled by `BLD_TARGET_INCDIR` and `BLD_TARGET_LIBDIR`, respectively.

+### Linking

+The linking code must provide an implementation of the platform functions defined in `src/inc/carmel/platform.h`.
+These perform platform-specific low-level tasks that cannot be implemented by this library.

 ## Questions

 ### Why does this exist?